Mushroom Substrates

 White Mushrooms

 White mushrooms are delicately perfumed and have a pleasant, very slightly nutty aroma.
-A typical exponent is medium-sized with a closed cap of approx. three to six centimetres in diameter.
+A typical exponent is medium-sized with a closed cap of approx. three to six centimeters in diameter.

-However, there is also the smaller miniature mushroom (1.5 cm to 4.5 cm), or the giant mushroom, whose cap can reach a size of five to twelve centimetres.
+However, there is also the smaller miniature mushroom (1.5 cm to 4.5 cm), or the giant mushroom, whose cap can reach a size of five to twelve centimeters.

 Brown Mushrooms

-Brown mushrooms are really different from the white kinds only in their more intense aroma.
+Brown mushrooms are only different from the white kinds in their more intense aroma.
 They also contain a little less water.
 In shape and size, though, they are similar to their white brethren.

-The Portobello is the largest kind among them.
-Just as with the white giant mushroom, its cap can reach a size of up to twelve centimetres.
+The Portabello is the largest kind among them.
+Just as with the white giant mushroom, its cap can reach a size of up to twelve centimeters.